Tuesday, November 29, 2022

 Praying Like Monks, Living Like Fools: An Invitation to the Wonder and Mystery of Prayer

-By praying, "Yes, have Your way," we consent to the deep work of the Spirit within forming us into resilient people in a fragile world, with no fear of bad news. + Tyler Staton, Praying Like Monks, Living Like Fools
+By praying, "Yes, have Your way," we consent to the deep work of the Spirit within forming us into resilient people in a fragile world. + Tyler Staton, Praying Like Monks, Living Like Fools

-As stated in previous 2022 posts, along with Red SkiesLiving Under Water, Run with the Horses, Being with Godand A Curious Faith, Praying Like Monks, Living Like Fools by Tyler Staton ranks up there as one of my favorite reads of 2022.
+Along with Red SkiesLiving Under Water, Run with the Horses, Being with Godand A Curious Faith, Praying Like Monks, Living Like Fools by Tyler Staton ranks up there as one of my favorite reads of this year.

 The first post based on one of my top books on prayer was entitled, "Here Is Honest, Messy Holy Ground: Pray As You Can."
 And now as we step into the beginning of the Christian year and my favorite season of Advent (i.e. meaning "a coming" or "arrival;" also the reason for the purple hue for the cover image above as it represents the royalty of Jesus coming as the King), this post will feature a new excerpt with an invitation to pray like Mary did when she heard Immanuel, God with us, was coming in Jesus, her child.